OctoMind-dev/automagically-action-execute/README.md

 - 2024-10-17: Added blocking parameter, if true we wait for all test results to be passed and fail the step other
 - 2024-10-17: Added environment name parameter, if defined we will run the test cases against the specified environment, otherwise against the default environment.
+- 2025-02-05: Added valuesToOverwrite parameter, we will use the provided variable values instead of the ones defined in the environment for this test run.